-After suffering a concussion, no athlete should return to play or practice on that same day.
+After it is determined that an athlete has suffered a concussion, the athlete may not return to play or participate until the athlete has completed the ASAA Return to Play Protocol.
 Previously, athletes were allowed to return to play if their symptoms resolved within 15 minutes of the injury.
-Studies have shown us that the young brain does not recover quickly enough for an athlete to return to activity in such a short time.
+Studies have shown us that the young brain does not recover quickly enough for an athlete to return to activity safely in such a short time.

-Concerns over athletes returning to play too quickly have led state lawmakers in both Oregon and Washington to pass laws stating that no player shall return to play following a concussion on that same day and the athlete must be cleared by an appropriate health-care professional before he or she are allowed to return to play in games or practices.
+Concerns over athletes returning to play too quickly have led state lawmakers, in Alaska and most other states, to pass laws stating that no player shall return to play following a suspicion of concussion on that same day and the athlete must be cleared by an appropriate health care professional before they are allowed to return to play in practices or games.
 The laws also mandate that coaches receive education on recognizing the signs and symptoms of concussion.